How long do appointments take?

 Do you only treat athletes?

 No, athletes—and that is a very malleable term—comprise about 75% of our patient base.
 This means that 1/4 of our patients are “normal” people.
-And only 20% of our patients are professional or elite level athletes.
+And only a small portion of our patients are professional or elite level athletes.
 The remainder are like me: weekend warriors with a real job.

 Do you treat children?